Saint Peter: Accounts

 Acts 12 narrates how Peter, who was in Jerusalem, was imprisoned by Herod Agrippa (reigned AD 42–44) but was rescued by an angel.
-After his liberation Peter left Jerusalem to go to "another place".
+After his liberation (see Liberation of Peter) Peter left Jerusalem to go to "another place".
 Concerning Peter's subsequent activity there is no further connected information from the extant sources, although there are short notices of certain individual episodes of his later life.

 Peter's wife

 The synoptic gospels mention that Peter had a mother-in-law at the time he joined Jesus and that Jesus healed Peter's mother-in-law.
 However, the gospels give no information about his wife.
 Clement of Alexandria claimed that Peter's wife was executed for her faith by the Roman authorities but he did not specify any date or location.
 Another opinion states that Peter's wife was no longer alive at the time he met Jesus, so he was a widower.

 First leader of the early Church

 The Gospels and Acts portray Peter as the most prominent apostle, though he denied Jesus three times during the events of the crucifixion.
 According to the Christian tradition, Peter was the first disciple to whom Jesus appeared, balancing Peter's denial and restoring his position.
 Peter is regarded as the first leader of the early Church, though he was soon eclipsed in this leadership by James the Just, "the brother of the Lord".
 Because Peter was the first to whom Jesus appeared, the leadership of Peter forms the basis of the Apostolic succession and the institutional power of orthodoxy, as the heirs of Peter, and he is described as "the rock" on which the church will be built.